Hughork History, Family Crest & Coats of Arms

 Early Notables of the Hughork family (pre 1700)

-More information is included under the topic Early Hughork Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Hughork Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hughork family to the New World and Oceana
+Migration of the Hughork family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Hughork family emigrate to North America: George Haworth (c.
 1676-1724), who arrived from Gambleside, Lancashire in 1699; John Haworth, aged 28, settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860..